 2. No Smoking

-Smoking is prohibited anywhere on the premises, inside or outside, including in the car parking area.
+Smoking is prohibited anywhere on the premises, inside or outside within the grounds, including in the car parking area.

 3. Portable equipment